 An army is forced to withdraw in two circumstances.
 It must withdraw if the General is slain or leaves the table for good, and it must withdraw if it suffers so many casualties that it is judged unable to fight on.
 In either case the game is ended.
-Both sides calculate victory points but the withdrawing side cannot score higher than its enemy.
+Both sides calculate victory points.
+If the withdrawing side scores higher than the enemy the game is a draw.
 General Slain.
 If the General is slain or leaves the table for good, the army must withdraw.
 Rumours of their leader's death soon reach the troops who promptly beat a hasty retreat from the battlefield.

 Casualties.
 At the start of the game each player makes a note of how many units are in his army.
-Generals,

-Wizards and Heroes are not included, even if they ride a monster or chariot.
+Generals, Wizards and Heroes are not included, even if they ride a monster or chariot.
 Once the army has lost half of its total number of units rounded up it must withdraw.
 This is often referred to as the army's 'break point' - the point at which the army withdraws or 'breaks'.
 Note that units reduced from 3 stands to 1 count as half a unit lost.